krishnanvrphonepe/pmc/README.md

 #### Pending

 * Identify duplicate requests for host creation and NOOP
-* Make framework idempotent using hostdb, i.e., kill and restart framework as many times w/o causing adverse impact.
+* Make framework idempotent using hostdb, i.e., kill and restart framework as many times w/o causing adverse impact (*This is done ) .
 * Handle deletes ( How to release mesos resource ? )
 * Component type handling in baremetal host, i.e., "ct" attribute needs to be updated to reflect the instantaneous status, so as to get a better distribution.